RaphaelleC/project-1/README.md

 # Project-1 : 2048

 ## Overview
-This is my first project as a student of the software engineering immersive course at GA, London.
+This is my first project as a student of the Software Engineering Immersive course at GA, London.
 I had to create a grid-based game to be played in a browser using HTML, CSS and Javascript.
 It's a individual project that has been done within one week.

 I had a list of different games I could chose from, and decided to go for the 2048.
 It's a game I really like and I was super enthusiastic to make my own version of it.